 There are three key differences between WPCloudDeploy and Ploi :

 Since Ploi is an SaaS service, you are locked into a fixed set of personalization options.
-We’re not aware whether they entertain requests for customizations.
+We do not know if they entertain requests for customization.

 Because WPCloudDeploy is an open source product built on WordPress, the sky’s the limit when it comes to customizations and you have a lot of flexibility in how those are accomplished.
 You can: